pcamus/pymath/Derivatives/err_der_geo/README.md

 We also use the **`plt.scatter(  )`** instruction instead of the **`plt.plot(  )`** instruction.

-Notice what happen when h is very small.
+Notice what happens when h is very small.
 It is due to the fact that real numbers are approximated in Python with the float type ([IEEE-754 double precision format](https://docs.python.org/3/tutorial/floatingpoint.html)).